 Protect Funding for Public Schools

 Public school students need your help!
-Tell your state lawmakers to keep the promise they made to public school students and educators by protecting public school funding.
+Tell your state lawmakers to keep the promise they made to students and educators by protecting public education funding.

-- The state must maintain the promises made in HB 3.
+The state must maintain the promises made in HB 3.
 HB 3 passed in 2019 with broad bipartisan support.
-The $11.6 billion landmark school finance reform bill increased school funding, slowed the growth of property tax bills, and modernized the school finance system.
+The $11.6 billion landmark school finance reform bill:

 The state must provide disaster support to help schools through the many issues caused by the pandemic.
 Texas public schools are on the frontline of the COVID-19 pandemic.
 School employees not only educate more than 5.4 million Texas students, but they also provide for the physical and emotional well-being of those children.
 And they are doing so at great risk to themselves and their loved ones.
 The state must provide the appropriate short- and long-term support as schools navigate the ongoing pandemic and its aftermath.

 Send a letter to your state lawmakers today, asking them to keep the promise they made to public school students and educators by protecting public school funding.

 What's at stake for Texas public schools?

-In 2019, the Texas Legislature passed a landmark school finance reform bill, House Bill 3 (HB 3), with broad bipartisan support.
-The $11.6 billion increased school funding while lowering property tax bills across much of the state, along with other much needed reforms.
+In 2019, the Texas Legislature passed HB 3, a landmark school finance reform bill, with broad bipartisan support.
+The $11.6 billion increased school funding while lowering property tax bills across much of the state, along with other needed reforms.

 Here is how some of that money is parsed out: